Skip to header Skip to main content Skip to footer

 Mamta brings a deep commitment to the mission of Foster City Village, backed by nearly three years of active volunteering in multiple capacities.
 Her extensive involvement has given her firsthand insight into the needs and challenges of the Village’s members, allowing her to advocate effectively for initiatives that promote social connection, independence, and healthier aging.
 Her professional background in real estate equips her with strong organizational, communication, and problem-solving skills, which are applied to support the board’s strategic goals.

 As a board member, Mamta is dedicated to fostering a vibrant, inclusive, and supportive community for older adults.
-Her collaborative approach and steadfast commitment to service will help strengthen the Village’s impact, ensuring its continued growth and success in enhancing the quality of life for its members.
+Her collaborative approach and steadfast commitment to service helps strengthen the Village’s impact, ensuring its continued growth and success in enhancing the quality of life for its members.